[A Father to the Fatherless]

-To be fair, he does get very negative, and it can be hard to sort fact from fiction when it comes to what he’s saying, but he was right about something.
-He was right when he said “Nobody understands” At least in the sense that his circle of friends weren’t understanding him.
+To be fair, he does get very negative, so it can be difficult to sort fact from fiction when it comes to what he’s saying, but he was right about something; he was right when he said “Nobody understands” At least in the sense that his circle of friends weren’t understanding him.

 What I missed in what he was saying was this: He may know what a father’s love should look like but he doesn’t understand what a father’s love feels like.
 However, he will.
 His Father God hasn’t forgotten him, nor has He abandoned him.
 Because I missed that detail though, I also missed that he doesn’t fully understand the discipline of a loving father, and he’s struggling to make sense of his life.

-I have to give him some credit.
-No, I really want to give him that credit because there’s no way he’ll give himself the break, but he needs to know this: He’s been an amazing stand-in dad and older brother to his younger brother and sister.
+I have to give him some credit though—no, I really want to give him this credit because there’s no way he’ll give himself the break, but he needs to know this: He’s been an amazing stand-in dad and older brother to his younger brother and sister.
 There’s quite an age gap between them, so I’ve always seen him as filling that fatherly role.
 He’s a great gift giver as well, much like His Father God, and he’s always taken much joy in the act of giving.

-I’m sure at times that his younger siblings must have frustrated the life out of him, but even so, I’ve witnessed his very loyal, protective side.
-He’s more of a man than he gives himself credit for, and I know he’d be right there knocking some heads if anyone messed with his family.
+I’m sure at times that his younger siblings must have frustrated the life out of him, but even so, I’ve witnessed his very loyal and protective side.
+He’s more of a man than he gives himself credit for, and I know that he’d be right there knocking some heads if anyone messed with his family.
 (Andrew and I included in that family, which has been a huge blessing to us both.)

-We’re all still on that road, trying to understand how our Heavenly Father can love us as much as He does; encouraging us to systematically let go of our fears one by one, as He proves that we’re safe in His arms.
-He can’t however prove anything to us if we don’t give Him the opportunity to do so.
+We’re all still on that road, trying to understand how our Heavenly Father can love us as much as He does, encouraging us to systematically let go of our fears one by one as He proves that we’re safe in His arms.
+He can’t, however, prove anything to us if we don’t give Him the opportunity to do so.

 “A father to the fatherless, a defender of widows, is God in his holy dwelling” –Psalm 68:5